crawles/cf-heroku-anaconda-flask-example/README.md

 # cf-heroku-anaconda-flask-example

-Boilerplate code for pushing a Python application to Cloud Foundry or Heroku using PyData dependencies such as:
+Boilerplate code for pushing a Python application to Cloud Foundry or Heroku.
+The app utilizes a Python buildpack with conda to install PyData dependencies such as:
 * numpy
 * pandas
 * scipy